joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-10-11-turning-radius.md

 The motion of the truck abides two basic rules:

 - each tire points tangential to its current path
-- with wheels fixed, the situation is not chnaged by how we look at it, so the truck travels in a circle
+- with wheels fixed, the situation is not changed by how we look at it, so the truck travels in a circle

 ### Situation 1